Pitch Parting! Anna Camp And Skylar Astin Are Divorcing

 “We can confirm that we have decided to separate, and this decision was made mutually and amicably.
 We kindly ask for privacy as we navigate this transition.”

-Neither Camp nor Astin is asking for spousal support and Camp cited “irreconcilable differences” as the reason for the split.
+Neither Camp nor Astin is asking for spousal support, and Camp cited “irreconcilable differences” as the reason for the split.

 The two met on the hit 2012 film Pitch Perfect.
 The movie, which told the story of competitive collegiate acapella, became a cult favorite and huge success, grossing more than $115 million worldwide on a budget of $17 million.
 However, the pair did not start dating until 2013, when Camp finalized her divorce from her first husband.

-The two wed in in the fall of 2016, in an outdoor ceremony that included colleagues from the Pitch Perfect films, including Elizabeth Banks and Brittany Snow.
+The two wed during the fall of 2016 in an outdoor ceremony that included colleagues from the Pitch Perfect films, including Elizabeth Banks and Brittany Snow.

 The news will likely come as a bitter disappointment for fans of the couple.
 Just last year, Camp was gushing about her marriage to People.